goFrendiAsgard/No-CMS/readme.md

     <script type="text/javascript" src="{{ base_url }}/assets/nocms/js/jquery.js"></script>
 ```

-* Here is the list of those magical keywords (or also known as tag):
+* Here is the list of those magical keywords (or also known as tag).
+Read the documentation for complete list:

 ```
     {{ user_id }}